Home / OMSAS Application Guide / OMSAS – University of Ottawa

 Other Academic Requirements

-The required minimum cGPA is 3.50 on the 4.0 OMSAS scale.
+The required minimum CGPA is 3.50 on the 4.0 scale, according to the Undergraduate Conversion Grade Table.

 Admission to the MD program is competitive; possessing the minimum requirements does not guarantee acceptance.

-When assessing excellence in marks for admission to the MD Program, we will use the cGPA based on the applicant’s most recent 3 years of full-time (5 courses per term per year) undergraduate studies completed toward a bachelor’s university degree.
-The cGPA will include all full-time courses taken during the regular academic year (fall and winter terms) and individual courses taken during the spring-summer term during that period.
+When assessing excellence in marks for admission to the MD Program, we will use the CGPA based on the applicant’s most recent 3 years of full-time (5 courses per term per year) undergraduate studies completed toward a university bachelor’s degree.
+The CGPA will include all full-time courses taken during the regular academic year (fall and winter terms) and individual courses taken during the spring-summer term during that period (unless they are completed abroad).

 Prerequisite Courses

-Specific prerequisite courses must be completed with a minimum grade of 3.0 on the OMSAS scale.
+Each specific prerequisite course must be completed with a minimum grade of 3.0 on the 4.0 scale, according to the Undergraduate Conversion Grade Table.

 You may complete missing prerequisite courses during the academic year preceding admission to the MD Program.
-However, you must complete all courses by the end of the winter term (January-April) before entering medical school.
+However, you must complete all courses by June 1 before entering medical school.

 Course Requirements